You should think about everything on this SEO checklist as incrementally beneficial.

-Download PDF version below and so you can keep track of what is done over the next few days.
+Download PDF version below and so you can keep track of everything over the next few days.

 Although it’s not strictly an SEO tool, Google Tag Manager (GTM) will make your life easier as a digital marketer.